afondiel/computer-science-notes/computer-vision-notes/cv-notes.md

 - [Finding Lanes application](#finding-lanes-application)
 - [References :](#references-)

+## Overview

+This is a Computer Vision "Hello World" resources.
 ## What is computer vision?

-Computer vision (CV) uses artificial intelligence (AI) to interpret digital images and videos to take actions and make recommendations.
+CV uses artificial intelligence (AI) to interpret digital images and videos to take actions and make recommendations.

-- If AI enables computers to think, `computer vision enables them to see, observe and understand.`
+If AI enables computers to think, computer vision **enables them to see, observe and understand.**

 ## Applications